coderobe/VBiosFinder/README.md

 - Run `bundle install --path=vendor/bundle` to install the required ruby modules **(once)**
 - Run `./vbiosfinder extract /path/to/bios_update.exe` to attempt an extraction
     - NOTE: /path/to/bios_update.exe **MUST** be a fully qualified path.
 Do **not** use relative path names
+    - NOTE: /path/to/bios_update.exe can be an HP Service Pack exe file, e.g. /home/user/sp012345.exe
 - A temporary working dir is created at `./tmp-vbiosfinder` which can be removed inbetween runs
 - Extracted VBIOS roms will be placed in `./output`